Washington Square Park Arch

 Positions are open to NYU Students only.
 For the full position descriptions and application, please log into NYU Handshake portal and search for the position of interest

-The NYU Center on International Cooperation (CIC) is looking for a graduate student to support its Pathfinders, Inequality and Exclusion program for the Spring 2025 semester, with possible extension through Summer 2025 with a time commitment of 20 hours per week.
+The NYU Center on International Cooperation (CIC) is seeking a graduate student worker to support the Center’s Multilateral Reform Program as Program Assistant for Fall 2025, with possible extension into Spring 2026 with a time commitment of 20 hours per week, while school is in session, and the possibility of full-time during official school breaks.

 New York University’s Center on International Cooperation has, over two decades, built a reputation for its work on the links between politics, security, justice, and sustainable development.
 Our core mission is to enhance international responses on the countries and issues most important to conflict prevention and recovery, through direct and regular engagement with multilateral institutions and the wider policy community.